cyruscyliu/cyruscyliu.github.io/posts/2021-09-07-Research-Philosophy.md

 easier to achieve.
 Such easier metrics are not the core metrics but that you have to include.
 Consider all techniques you can use to be superior.

 OK.
-Let's do it!
+Let us do it!
 To save time, we are not supposed to make many mistakes.
 Nowadays, the computer science research community is competitive because not only most of the problems are easier to solve but also more and more people join us.
 When reviewers scan a manuscript, they pick up your mistakes and reject the